memgraph/docs/gqlalchemy/how-to-guides/networkx.md

 ## Learn more

-If you want to learn more, find interesting resources and check out our course, head over to the [**Memgraph for NetworkX developers**](https://memgraph.com/memgraph-for-networkx?utm_source=docs&utm_medium=referral&utm_campaign=networkx_ppp&utm_term=docsgqla%2Bhowto&utm_content=textlink) website.
+If you want to learn more about using NetworkX with Memgraph with interesting resources and courses, head over to the [**Memgraph for NetworkX developers**](https://memgraph.com/memgraph-for-networkx?utm_source=docs&utm_medium=referral&utm_campaign=networkx_ppp&utm_term=docsgqla%2Bhowto&utm_content=textlink) website.
 To learn how to utilize the NetworkX library with Memgraph, check out the [**how-to guide**](/docs/memgraph/how-to-guides/networkx) on Memgraph documentation.